 Alyson Stoner has been in over 200 movies, TV shows and other productions.
 But these days, her biggest role is being a mental health advocate.

-The 28-year-old has a new book, “MIND BODY PRIDE: The 7-Step Guide for Deeper Inner Connection.”
+The 30-year-old has written a book, “MIND BODY PRIDE: The 7-Step Guide for Deeper Inner Connection.”

 “I wanted to provide a place for queer folks to reconnect their mind and body, and uncover the story that they internalized, so that they can feel free to start telling a new story,” she says.